 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death.
 If you are the executor of the estate, get at least ten certified copies.

 If you need to order copies of a death certificate later, go to the health department in the borough where the death occurred, or visit the Alaska Division of Public Health online.
 From the ADPH website, you can download a mail-in order form or find a link to order certificates online.

-In Alaska, death certificates are available only to close relatives of the deceased person or legal representatives of the estate.
-You must provide a clear copy of your own photo ID at the time your request the death certificate.
+You must provide a clear copy of your own photo ID at the time you request the death certificate and proof of your relationship to the deceased person (see below).
 The first certified copy of an Alaska death certificate costs $30; additional copies are $25 each.

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.

 In Alaska, there are no laws requiring a body to be embalmed.
 (Public health regulations used to require embalming if a body was shipped into or out of the state, but those rules were repealed in 2006.)
 Currently, the health department may embalm a body if the body cannot reach its destination within 24 hours of death, but only with permission from the family or legal representative of the deceased person.
 (For current rules about transportation of human remains, see 7 Alaska Administrative Code 35.100.)
 Additionally, the funeral director is required to obtain a burial-transit permit before transporting a body.
 Alaska Statutes § 18.50.250.)

 A casket is often the single greatest expense incurred after a death.
 The cost of a casket can range from $500 for a simple box to $20,000 or more for an elaborate design.